Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 For more details, please take a look at the full [LICENSE](./LICENSE) file.

+## Acknowledgment
+In partial fulfillment for the requirement of Computer Programming 1.
+Submitted to RB Jann Jamindang - Instructor V
+College of Arts and Sciences
+Division of Physical Sciences and Mathematics University of the Philippines Visayas - Miagao Campus

 ## Contributors
 - Angelo Joachim Palma
 - Earnest Espino